mtsknn/mtsknn.fi/README.md

     The result is outputted to the `_site/` folder.
   - 📄 `favicon/*`:
     The files are copied as-is to the `_site/` folder.
+- 📂 `components/`:
+  Preact components,
+  used by layout files (which are also Preact components).
 - 📂 `content/`:
   [Eleventy's input directory.](https://www.11ty.dev/docs/config/#input-directory)
   The default is the root folder,